 Disclaimer: Although the advice and information contained in the guidelines and dose calculator is believed to be true and accurate at the time of going to press, neither the authors nor the publishers can accept any legal responsibility for any errors or omissions that may have been made.

-The Alberta Transfusion Medicine Network gratefully acknowledges the BC IVIG Utilization Management Program and Transfusion Ontario for use of their template for the Ideal Body Weight Calculator with IVIG Dosing.
+Alberta Precision Laboratories Transfusion Medicine gratefully acknowledges ORBCoN Transfusion Ontario for use of their template for the Ideal Body Weight Calculator with IVIG Dosing.

 The Dose Calculator is intended to be used when determining the dose of IVIG for clinically obese patients; it is not recommended for pediatric patients nor any patients (incl. adults) under 5ft in height.
 Consult Transfusion Medicine physician for dosing weight in pregnancy.
 For other patients, the dosing information recommended in the AHS IVIG Product Monographs (Blood Components & Products Information/Monographs) should be followed.
 It is acceptable to give the smallest IVIG dose that provides clinical efficacy.

 Neither the monographs nor the dose calculator is intended to replace sound clinical judgment concerning a patient's unique situation.